 In my toolbox, I keep principles like SOLID, DRY and KISS, but code without tests are pretty much useless.
 Despite not being an evangelist of TDD, tests are a fundamental component of my daily work.

 Whenever possible, I like to try out new technologies on my side projects.

 The more you know, the more there is to learn and investigate.
-There is more than one way of doing things, so sometimes is not easy to make decisions, but I'm always willing to think it through and utilize the best technical solution..
+There are many ways of doing things, so sometimes is not easy to make decisions, but I'm always willing to think it through and use data to back up my instinct.

-One day I will nail Python, but at the moment, I am eagerly taking the first steps.
+One day I will master GoLang, but at the moment, I am eagerly taking the first steps.

 - Browser: Google Chrome and Firefox